Code-Institute-Submissions/Podcast_Collective/README.md

 ### CONCEPT:
 Having completed the third section of the course we received a suggestion was made to create a favourite recipe site.
-However, as I do not cook, I felt I wanted to find an alternative.
-Having recently got into the joy of listening to podcasts whilst driving I wanted to spread this joy and pass on some good examples.
+However, as I do not cook, I wanted to find an alternative.
+Having recently got into the joy of listening to podcasts I decided to create a site to contain a list of some good examples.

 ### WIREFRAME:
 I have produced two wireframe documents.
 One for a desktop and the other for mobile phone screen sizes.

 * <a href="http://www.silverheath.co.uk/images/podcastdesktop.pdf">Desktop</a>

 * <a href="http://www.silverheath.co.uk/images/podcastmobile.pdf">Mobile Phone</a>

 ### SOLUTION: